wojciech-galan/CrossMap/README.rst

  - alt allele in multiallelic SNPs on reverse strand should be properly rev-complemented
  - ref allele in multiallelic SNPs should be properly rev-complemented when source strand is '+' and dest one is '-'

+and added option to discard lines containing unmapped chromosomes when processing .vcf files.

 First fix should work for other file formats also (but I didn't check...)
 Install::